Guide to developing presence

 The simple rule for this is asking, ‘does this spark joy?’ and if not, ‘is this absolutely necessary for my survival?’ for literally everything in your life and cutting away anything that the answer is not a resounding yes for.
-Be ruthless as fuck.

-I would definitely recommend reading Mari Kondo’s book, ‘The Life Changing Magic of Tidying’ in order to develop your skills in decluttering and to help you understand some of the common resistances that we have to doing it.
+I would definitely recommend reading Mari Kondo’s book, ‘The Life Changing Magic of Tidying’ in order to develop your skills in decluttering and to help you understand some of the common resistances that people have to doing it.

 We will only be able to create a more equal, loving and alive world that everyone can be present in if we get better at decluttering all the physical stuff and commitments that aren’t important.

 Your desires, intentions and a general orientation towards thriving in life are some of the most sacred and whole-hearted parts of experience.

 To embody these desires for growth in a heartful way, you want to let go of fixed ideas of how you need things to pan out so that rather than being a mini-dictator, you are able to dance and flow with what life brings.

 You want to spend time with being present with what desires, needs and intentions are here for you in this moment.
 It’s important to bring them into the present moment, rather than seeing them as a fixed place that you are going to arrive at in the future.